|Nutrition Facts (per serving)|

-- If using veal scallops: place them between two sheets of plastic wrap or wax paper and pound with a rubber mallet to about 1/4-inch thickness.
+If using veal scallops: place them between two sheets of plastic wrap or wax paper and pound with a rubber mallet to about 1/4-inch thickness.

-- If using bone-in chops: Trim away excess fat and make small nicks around the edges of the chops with the tip of a sharp paring knife to prevent the chops from curling up as they cook.
+If using bone-in chops: Trim away excess fat and make small nicks around the edges of the chops with the tip of a sharp paring knife to prevent the chops from curling up as they cook.

-- Place the beaten eggs and the breadcrumbs in 2 large, shallow bowls or rimmed platters.
+Place the beaten eggs and the breadcrumbs in 2 large, shallow bowls or rimmed platters.

-- Pat the meat dry with a paper towel, salt lightly, and then dip each scallop or chop first in the beaten egg, shaking gently to remove any excess, then in the breadcrumbs, turning to cover both sides and pressing down to make sure the crumbs adhere.
+Pat the meat dry with a paper towel, salt lightly, and then dip each scallop or chop first in the beaten egg, shaking gently to remove any excess, then in the breadcrumbs, turning to cover both sides and pressing down to make sure the crumbs adhere.
 Shake again lightly to remove any excess crumbs.

-- Melt the butter in a large skillet and when foaming subsides, add the cutlets and cook quickly over medium to medium-high heat, turning once to brown both sides.
+Melt the butter in a large skillet and when foaming subsides, add the cutlets and cook quickly over medium to medium-high heat, turning once to brown both sides.

-- Serve hot, garnished with parsley and lemon wedges (optional: you can also place a few capers on top of each cutlet when serving).
+Sprinkle lightly with salt to taste and serve hot, garnished with parsley and lemon wedges (optional: you can also place a few capers on top of each cutlet when serving).